sadiya-b/CS7280NEU/Project2/README.md

 3. Phase4 contains the link to the video explaining a little bit about my understanding of OrientDB along with the ppt.

-URL - https://northeastern.zoom.us/rec/share/YzdhG8yDOlSzPup1DUjcBO5A4BYNibjYKKqibvgwvvQl6Vdb1rxm0S6zL4CP14M.PUpSaWZLSmmqiJ7G?startTime=1647917961000 (Passcode: KE@1xTKq)
+URL of the video - https://northeastern.zoom.us/rec/share/YzdhG8yDOlSzPup1DUjcBO5A4BYNibjYKKqibvgwvvQl6Vdb1rxm0S6zL4CP14M.PUpSaWZLSmmqiJ7G?startTime=1647917961000 (Passcode: KE@1xTKq)